danielbodnar/awesome-stars/BY-LANG.md

 - [sdmg15/Best-websites-a-programmer-should-visit](https://github.com/sdmg15/Best-websites-a-programmer-should-visit) - :link: Some useful websites for programmers.
 - [esbuild/community-plugins](https://github.com/esbuild/community-plugins) - Community plugins for esbuild
 - [withastro/roadmap](https://github.com/withastro/roadmap) - Ideas, suggestions, and formal RFC proposals for the Astro project.
-- [nikitavoloboev/clones](https://github.com/nikitavoloboev/clones) - Repos I want to read/test code of
+- [nikitavoloboev/clones](https://github.com/nikitavoloboev/clones) - Repos I read/test code of
 - [sharecjs/sharec-essential-config](https://github.com/sharecjs/sharec-essential-config) - 📦 Basic configuration used in sharec packages
 - [nikhil-shuklaa/Cool-GitHub-Profile-README](https://github.com/nikhil-shuklaa/Cool-GitHub-Profile-README) - This repo is dedicated to collecting and showcasing the coolest GitHub profile READMEs from developers around the world.
 Whether your README is visually stunning, informative, or uniquely creative, we
 - [malvuln/RansomLord](https://github.com/malvuln/RansomLord) - RansomLord is a proof-of-concept Anti-Ransomware exploitation tool that automates the creation of PE files, used to compromise ransomware pre-encryption.